When to Water

 A best practice is to water in the morning before the temperatures begin to rise.
 This gives the plants a good supply of water to face the heat of the day.
 Early morning also tends to be a time with lower winds and less evaporation.
 Very late afternoon is also satisfactory.
 If possible, choose watering methods that will not wet the leaves or be sure the leaves have time to dry to avoid mold and fungal disease.

-Watering properly can also help you to meet the summer watering restrictions that occur in some locales and can save you both time and money.
+Watering properly helps you meet the summer watering restrictions that occur in some locales and can save you time and money.

 By eliminating watering practices that are wasteful and inefficient you can reduce your water consumption, make a positive environmental impact, and assure that your plants are healthy and well-nourished.